Find out all the requirements and application process to demolish any building or structure in Surrey.

 - Submit a letter from a Certified Arborist stating that the owner has hired the Arborist to be on site during the demolition.
 After the demolition is complete, the Arborist will submit a letter stating the condition of the trees.
 This letter will be needed in order to finalize the Demolition Permit.
 Barriers will not need to be constructed if an Arborist is on site.

 - Erect barriers to protect trees from damage during the demolition.
 It will be necessary to arrange for a City Arborist to visit the property to perform a field check on the tree barriers to confirm the barriers are of acceptable size (as defined in the Tree Protection Bylaw 2006, No. 16100).
-After the demolition is complete a second City Arborist field check is to be arranged to ensure no trees were harmed.

 The following may also be required based on the above field checks: